marscanbueno/ableton-live-resources/README.md

 ..coming soon!

+### Resources<a name="resources"></a>

+* [Abletons options.txt file](https://help.ableton.com/hc/en-us/articles/209772865-Options-txt-file) - The "Options.txt" file allows the possibility to enable certain experimental features in Live.
+These options are mainly used for developing and internal testing but may be useful for you as well.

 ### VSTs<a name="vsts"></a>

 * [Midi Mapping Serum Patch Changes](https://github.com/marscanbueno/ableton-live-resources/tree/master/midi-mapping-serum-patch-changes) - Tutorial on how to midi map buttons on midi controller to control previous / next patch / preset using [Serum](https://xferrecords.com/products/serum) as VST in [Ableton Live](https://www.ableton.com).
 * Midi Mapping Massive Patch Changes - *..coming soon!*